stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 with a matter wholly beneath notice.
 Silent and contemptuous, he continued his duties with tranquil evenness.

-  But the young reporter&rsquo;s spark had done its work.
+  But the young reporter's spark had done its work.
 San Francisco was insane again, and this time as much with rage as with fear.
 Sober judgment became a lost art; and though no second exodus occurred, there ensued a reign of vice and recklessness born of desperation, and suggesting parallel phenomena in mediaeval times of pestilence.
 Hatred ran riot against